mediamonks/muban/README.md

   through all the steps to setup the a new Muban project
 - **Give me some examples:** If you want to dive straight into examples have a look at the [guides section](./docs/13-guides.md) of the documentation.
-This page contains a lot of example situations hopefully cover all your questions.
+This page contains a lot of example situations that hopefully cover all your questions.

 ## 🚀 Quick start